aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/extract-signature-info/_index.md

 That's it!
 You have successfully extracted signature information using Aspose.PDF for .NET.
 Feel free to integrate this code into your own applications or modify it according to your needs.

-### Sample source code for Extract Signature Info using Aspose.Words for .NET
+### Sample source code for Extract Signature Info using Aspose.PDF for .NET
 ```csharp
 try
 {